 Commercial general liability (CGL) insurance

-CGL is a must for small business owners.
+CGL insurance is a must for small business owners.
 It can protect you from “claims that occur through the ordinary course of business operations.”
 These might include property damage, injury, and claims of stolen ideas, invasions of privacy, slander, or copyright infringement against you or your employees.

 When to purchase it: Before you create products or begin work.